Local expert Lionel Lee of Wanderhow shares how to travel Singapore like a local.

 It was only after I spoke to many travellers that I realized the importance of Gardens by the Bay to Singapore’s tourism scene and why it is ranked #1 attraction on Tripadvisor for Singapore.

 Gardens by the Bay’s Flower Dome and Cloud Forest are uniquely Singapore and you will not be able to find this amazing collection of plant life anywhere else on the planet.

 The Flower Dome and Cloud Forest open from 9 am to 9 pm.

 When to Go: Usually, I will advise travellers to visit any attractions early so that they can avoid the crowds.
-But for Gardens by the Bay, my recommendation is to visit in the afternoon at 4 pm to 5 pm so to see gardens at sunset.
+But for Gardens by the Bay, my recommendation is to visit in the afternoon from 4 pm to 5 pm so to see the gardens at sunset.